-MINOR IN MEDIA AND TECHNOLOGY: CSC 2020, CSC 2025, COM 2340, COM 3352 and three electives selected from a list of approved courses.
+Required courses include CSC 2020, CSC 2025, COM 2340, COM 3352 and three electives selected from a list of approved courses.
 The minor is designed to provide students instruction in information technology, computer programming relevant to media studies, digital media production, project management, and computing ethics.
 The goal is to produce students who are active, critical, and ethical users and producers of digital technology and who understand the current and potential roles of media and technology in society.